-- 251 students on 2+2 degrees (offered in conjunction with local colleges)
+- 230 students on 2+2 Degrees (full-time, offered in conjunction with local colleges)

-- 75 students on the Part-Time Degree programme
+- 75 students on our Part-Time Degree programme

-- 35 students on our BA Hons top-up degrees.
+- 33 students on our BA Hons top-up degrees

-Partnerships – we’re working with local authorities, schools and colleges to widen participation of the hardest-to-reach and those least likely to enter higher education, including projects supporting looked after children.
+We work with local authorities, schools and colleges to reach those students who are least likely to enter higher educatin, including projects supporting looked-after children.

-Raising achievement – we’re supporting A level work and teacher CPD through wideranging academic provision with schools and colleges.
+We're supporting A level work and teacher CPD through pioneering academic programmes and attainment-raising bootcamps.

-Collaboration – we’re one of 15 leading universities working together, through the national Realising Opportunities programme, to promote fair access and social mobility of students from under-represented groups,aged 16-18.
+Working with 15 leading universities through the national Realising Opportunities programme, to promote fair access and social mobility of students from under-represented groups,aged 16-18.

-Innovation – we’ve launched a new Foundation Year pathway preparing 25 students for degree level study at our world-leading Warwick Business School.
+A Foundation Year pathway preparing 25 students for degree-level study at our world-leading Warwick Business School.